broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-faq.md

 | Mills        | TRUE     | TRUE        | This resource is an Indel callset that has been validated to a high degree of confidence.              | `gs://gcp-public-data--broad-references/hg38/v0/Mills_and_1000G_gold_standard.indels.hg38.vcf.gz`             |
 | Axiom        | TRUE     | FALSE       | This resource is an Indel callset based on the Affymetrix Axiom array on 1000 Genomes Project samples. | `gs://gcp-public-data--broad-references/hg38/v0/Axiom_Exome_Plus.genotypes.all_populations.poly.hg38.vcf.gz`  |

 Note that these are the same resources used to train VQSR, the GATK filtering tool used in past joint calling pipelines.

+To read more about how VETS uses training and calibration resources, see the GATK TrainVariantAnnotationsModel [documentation](https://gatk.broadinstitute.org/hc/en-us/articles/13832697082907-TrainVariantAnnotationsModel-BETA).